 Little did she know, I was.
 Well, I was a part of the shifter variety.
 Those of us who wanted to train as Rangers were sent up into the mountains and learned to live off the land.
 We had to familiarize ourselves with our territory, get to know it inside out.
 That way, any foreign scents were picked up in a heartbeat, keeping the danger away from town.

-“Play nice,” I returned, pointing my finger at Riley and then at Rebecca.
+“Play nicely,” I returned, pointing my finger at Riley and then at Rebecca.
 “I don’t want to have to rush back because you girls have gouged each other’s eyes out.”

 Riley crossed her arms in front of her tits as if she resented that comment.
 Becca grimaced as if feigning innocence that she was even capable of committing such an atrocity.
 They were so alike, it was freaky.